sixeight7/VController_v3/README.md

 Please visit https://www.vguitarforums.com/smf/index.php?board=277.0 for additional information or for any questions you have regarding this project.
 Please post any questions on the board, where several V-Controller/VC-mini users and builders can respond and help.

 I currently do not build any more V-Controllers to sell, so if you would like one you have to build it yourself.
 Visit vguitarforums.com to connect to other people who are building the same project.

+VC-mini's are built in small numbers.
+Also the PCB can be optained from me.
+Send me an e-mail at SixEightSoundControl@gmail.com to get more information on aailability and pricing of the VC-mini.

 I have invested thousands of hours in this project.
 You can support me here: https://www.paypal.me/sixeight